How the Fender 5E3 Deluxe Amp Works

 Standard 5E3 DC Voltages

-My suggested layout for a new build 5E3
+My suggested layouts for a new build 5E3

 Note the Weber split ground bus, power amp ground on left, preamp ground bus on right.